jonathanconway/testmatic/README.md

 These criticisms may be strong in theory, but in practice they can ignore some important issues with automated testing:

-- **Automated test coverage can be limited.**
+- Automated test coverage can be limited.
-- **Automating all important flows can be time-consuming.**
+- Automating all important flows can be time-consuming.
-- **Automating certain kinds of behaviour can be very difficult.** E.g. full user interface testing including observing smoothness, performance, accessibility, etc. or long complex flows involving multiple systems, both internal and external to the organisation, can be very difficult to automate.
+- Automating certain kinds of behaviour can be very difficult.
+E.g. full user interface testing including observing smoothness, performance, accessibility, etc. or long complex flows involving multiple systems, both internal and external to the organisation, can be very difficult to automate.
-- **Automating testing may limit incidental or unplanned but desirable discoveries.** These would more likely be picked in manual testing.
+- Automating testing may limit incidental or unplanned but desirable discoveries.
+These would more likely be picked in manual testing.
 E.g. testing a login flow, one might discover a small UI glitch with the password entry field.

-In most environments, the best path is probably some combination of automated and manual testing.
+In most situations, the optimal choice is probably some combination of automated and manual testing.

 Automated tests are useful and widely applicable, but not the "one ring to rule them all".